 mold often ends up in unexpected places.
 When moisture in the air hits the colder surface, it transforms into a liquid on the building material through condensation (think cold drink on a hot day), creating an ideal environment for

 When you see mold, it's already too late.

 To most accurately predict mold germination and growth, we need to measure the composition of all four conditions at each surface that is a potential risk (e.g. window one, window two, building crack one, etc.).
 While very expensive, this

 approach also assumes a building operator can successfully predict exactly where mold will eventually first occur.
 Tricky business.

-an area’s ambient temperature and relative humidity, drastically reducing the building’s costs.
+temperature and relative humidity, drastically reducing the building’s costs.